A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Introduction

-This paper is structured into seven sections as the workflow of dynamic model identification in Fig. \ref{fig:identification_workflow}.
-Sections \ref{sec_kinematics} and \ref{sec_dynamics} explain the mathematical formulation of the kinematic and dynamic modeling of the Master Tool Manipulator (MTM) and Patient Side Manipulator (PSM).
-Section \ref{sec_trajectory} describes the trajectory optimization method to improve parameter identification quality.
-Section \ref{sec_identification} presents the identification method to obtain the standard dynamic parameters with physical feasibility considered.The experimental results which validate the proposed approaches are presented in section \ref{sec_identification}.
-Finally, the concluding arguments are entailed in section \ref{sec_conclusion}.
+The purpose of this work is to develop an open-source dynamic model identification package for the dVRK considering full physical consistency.
+Based on the workflow of dynamic model identification in Fig. \ref{fig:identification_workflow}, we structure this paper into seven sections.
+Sections \ref{sec_kinematics} and \ref{sec_dynamics} explain the mathematical formulation of the kinematic and dynamic modeling of the MTM and PSM.
+Section \ref{sec:excitation_trajectory} describes the trajectory optimization method to improve parameter identification quality.
+Section \ref{sec:identification} presents the identification approach to obtain physically consistent dynamic parameters.
+The experimental results are presented to validate the proposed approaches in Section \ref{sec_result}.
+The concluding arguments are entailed in Section \ref{sec:conclusion}.